Taking stock of the mining sector

 Interestingly, whilst there is growing availability of capital for exploration in mining, and we have not yet seen interest from equity providers to fund large development projects, it may well be that the best way for a junior to proceed is to partner up with a senior company with deep pockets, but a skinny pipeline of new projects.
 By working together there is a greater chance of ensuring that the right projects come to market at the right time, thereby avoiding the sins of the past.
 It may be slower, but as the African proverb goes, ‘if you want to go fast, go alone, if you want to go far, go together’.

-JORC: The Australasian Joint Ore Reserves Committee (JORC) code sets minimum standards for the reporting of exploration results, mineral resources and ore reserves.
+JORC: The Australasian Joint Ore Reserves Committee (JORC) code sets minimum standards for the reporting exploration results, mineral resources and ore reserves.

-Scope 1 emissions: direct carbon emissions from a company’s owned or controlled sources.
+Scope 1 emissions: Direct carbon emissions from a company’s owned or controlled sources.

-Scope 2 emissions: indirect emissions from the generation of a company’s purchased electricity, steam, heating and cooling.
+Scope 2 emissions: Indirect emissions from the generation of a company’s purchased electricity, steam, heating and cooling.

-Scope 3 emissions: all other indirect emissions that occur in a company’s value chain.
+Scope 3 emissions: All other indirect emissions that occur in a company’s value chain.

 This information is issued by Janus Henderson Investors (Australia) Institutional Funds Management Limited (AFSL 444266, ABN 16 165 119 531).
 The information herein shall not in any way constitute advice or an invitation to invest.
 It is solely for information purposes and subject to change without notice.
 This information does not purport to be a comprehensive statement or description of any markets or securities referred to within.
 Any references to individual securities do not constitute a securities recommendation.
 Past performance is not indicative of future performance.
 The value of an investment and the income from it can fall as well as rise and you may not get back the amount originally invested.